swirepe/BetweenTheTweets/README.md

 ##What is it?

+*UPDATE*: This turned out to be far far _far_ more embarrassing than I thought it would be.
+I am removing the link to it.

-It's a [twitter bot](https://twitter.com/Between_Tweets) that posts random sentences from literotica.com.
+It's a twitter bot that posts random sentences from literotica.com.
 How fun!

 Note: I don't own literotica.com, and I am not including their content with this script.
 You can either build it all up yourself, or break the password on that archive.